Deploying HQ

 Configure HTTP endpoint

-Third pre-requirement to successfully run HQ is the http definition.
-As previously mentioned, this parameter defines everything around HTTP endpoint of the HQ itself and how users will interact with.
+The third pre-requirement to successfully run HQ is the http definition.
+As previously mentioned, this parameter defines everything around the HTTP endpoint of the HQ itself and how users will interact with it.

 Definition of HTTP object is as follows: